oktaviorezap/Digital-Media-Store-Analysis-with-SQL/README.md

 <br>

 # Exercise Answer and SQL Script
 1. Exercise Answer :
-2. SQL Script with DBeaver :
+2. SQL Script with DBeaver : [SQL Script Link](https://github.com/oktaviorezap/SQL-Exercise-Mentoring-Week-2/blob/main/OktavioRezaPutra_ExerciseWeek2_SQL_Script.sql)

 # Task Description
 As a Data analyst in a digital media store.
 You are asked by the manager to :